-2.1 Information disclosure requirements
+Information disclosure requirements 2.1

 The Commerce Commission regulates electricity distribution businesses (distributors) under Part 4 of the Commerce Act 1986 because they are natural monopolies in the areas in which they operate.
 This includes Counties Energy.

 Some distributors are subject to price-quality regulation.
 Counties Energy is not because it is customer-owned (being 100% owned by the Counties Energy Trust).